How to find a job in Bangkok

 Good to know:

-So, here are the key take-aways:
+So, here are the key takeaways:

+Bangkok is Thailand's capital, the biggest city, and home to lots of work opportunities in a variety of fields.
 The easiest way to get your foot in Bangkok's job market is to get a language teaching job.
 You can expect to make from THB 30,000 to 80,000.

-To find a job in Bangkok, use online resources, headhunting agencies, social media like Linkedin, networking and more.
+To find a job in Bangkok, use online resources, headhunting agencies, social media like Linkedin, networking, and more.

+To work in Bangkok legally, you will need to apply for a work permit.
 You will have more visa options if you are working freelance and are not employed in Thailand.

 Useful links: